garykac/woven/docs/spell-design.md

 Patterns contain zero or more ELEMENTs.
 Patterns that do not contain any ELEMENT are NEUTRAL.

-Patterns contain one or more THREADs.
+Patterns specify one or more THREADs that are required for this spell.
 Whenever a mage places a thread, they may cast any one spell they control whose pattern is completed by that thread.

 ## Effect